Macroeconomic Forecasting with Large Language Models: Econometric Models

-Our starting point is a BVAR\ with the natural conjugate Normal-inverted Wishart (N-IW) prior.
-This prior dates back to \citet{Zellner1971} and was later studied by \citet{Kadiyala:Karlsson:1997}, \citet{KK1993}.
+We consider the popular BVARs with natural conjugate Normal-inverted Wishart (N-IW) priors.
+This prior dates back to \citet{Zellner1971} and was later studied by \citet{KK1993,Kadiyala:Karlsson:1997}.
 In a seminal paper, \citet{Banburaetal2010} show that it can be successfully applied to a very large cross section of macroeconomic data.
-Several contributions followed that used this model and prior to handle large macroeconomic datasets.
+Several contributions followed using this model and prior to handle large macroeconomic datasets.

 Collect $N$ different variables in the vector $y_{t}=(y_{1t}\ y_{2t}\ ...\ y_{Nt})^{\prime }$, and write the Vector Autoregression or order $p$, $VAR(p)$, as:

 where $t=1,\dots,T$ denotes time.
 Note that with $p$ lags and $N$ variables, each equation has $K=Np+1$ regressors.
 By grouping the coefficient matrices in the $N\times $ $K$ matrix $\Phi ^{^{\prime }}=[\Phi _{c}\ \Phi _{1}\ ...\ \Phi _{p}]$ and defining $x_{t}=(1\ y_{t-1}^{\prime }\ ...\ y_{t-p}^{\prime })^{\prime }\ $as a vector containing an intercept and $ p$ lags of $y_{t}$,\ the $VAR$ can be written as: $y_{t}=\Phi ^{\prime }x_{t}+\varepsilon _{t}. $ Next, after stacking the $t=1,\dots,T$ equations by column and transposing we can rewrite the $VAR(p)$ using more compact matrix notation: